Working-Title-MSFS-Mods/fspackages/docs/workingtitle-g1000/README.md

 This also has the nice side effect of adding synthetic vision to planes that do not have it by default.
 But you don't have to turn it on if you don't want to.  :)

+## Altimeter

+The stock G1000 is stuck with the barometer in inches.
+It how has a toggle in the accurate place to switch between IN and HPA.

 ## Other small tweaks

 Other fixes might accrue here.
 Currently, the only notable one is that the logic that builds the string representing the current leg distance has been updated so that whole units (eg, 1 nm) have their decimal place recovered after being truncated by the core formatting logic.
 This means it would now show as, for example, `1.0NM` instead of `1NM` to match  the real instrument.
 Thanks to Burt Pieke at the [Avsim forum](https://www.avsim.com/forums/topic/583603-add-on-developers-screwed-until-major-patches/page/4/?tab=comments#comment-4335724) for flagging this.
 This change is in a shared PFD/MFD component and will also fix other Garmin nav systems.

+## Comments, issues, bug reports

+If you run any any trouble, want to make suggestions for further improvements, or just have something to say about this mod, you can reach the creators via the [Working Title MSFS Mods](https://github.com/Working-Title-MSFS-Mods) github org.
+Bug reports or feature requests should go to the [fspackages issue board](https://github.com/Working-Title-MSFS-Mods/fspackages/issues).
+We also generally hang out on Avsim.

 ## Credits